Legal guide for company directors and CEOs in Slovakia

 3. What recent changes have occurred or are expected regarding directors’ responsibilities concerning ESG considerations?

-4. What obligations do directors have regarding ESG disclosures and reporting?
+4. What obligations do directors have regarding ESG disclosures and reporting? [where relevant, please mention any specific concerns that can arise e.g. around reputation/greenwashing]

-Directors duties and responsibilities
+Director’s duties and responsibilities

 1. What form does the board of directors take?